-The exact origin of Ice Cream cones is unknown, but most historians will agree about when they were introduced to the world.
+The exact origin of Ice Cream cones is unknown, but most food historians will agree about when they were introduced to the world.

 Another interesting fact is that the St. Louis World’s Fair was where the hamburger was also popularized.
 See my post: The First Hamburger